 With his forgiving dueling potential, Phoenix has leapt from Tier 3 all the way up to Tier 1.
 Though most of what he offers can be found in other agents, Phoenix groups them all together in a hyper aggressive package.
 He’s constantly on the front foot and if you utilise his abilities properly, he’s one of the most effective at utilising the opportunities Cypher, Sova and Sage offer.

 As a generalist, he’s unlikely to climb the ranks much higher, but can definitely be a useful part of a well oiled machine.

 Breach is possibly one of the most complex agents in the game, so bear that in mind when playing as him.
 His abilities can often take their toll on teammates and prompt arguments if used incorrectly.
 Without proper coordination, there’s a whole host of things that can happen as a direct result of Breach’s abilities.

-In fact, up until now he’s bounced between Tiers 3 and 4, only useful to players extremely skilled in his ability set, and even then not quite as good as similar agents.
+In fact, up until recently he’s bounced between Tiers 3 and 4, only useful to players extremely skilled in his ability set, and even then not quite as good as similar agents.
 Enter patch 1.07.